 If you are the owner or manager of a property that is being used as a commercial, industrial or institutional facility you must have your property's plumbing system surveyed for cross-connection by your water purveyor.
 If your property has not been surveyed for cross-connections, contact the water district to schedule a survey.
 The Massachusetts Drinking Water Regulations, 310 CMR 22.00 requires all public water systems to have an approved and fully implemented Cross-connection Control Program (CCCP).
-The Boylston Water District is working diligently to protect the public health of its drinking water customers from the hazards caused by unprotected cross-connections, the registration of all cross-connections protected by reduced pressure backflow preventers (RPBPs) or double check valve assemblies (DCVAs), and the implementation of a testing program for all RPBPs and DCVAs.
+The Boylston Water District is working diligently to protect the public health of its drinking water customers from the hazards caused by unprotected cross-connections through the implementation of its cross-connection survey program, elimination or proper protection of identified cross-connections, the registration of all cross-connections protected by reduced pressure backflow preventers (RPBPs) or double check valve assemblies (DCVAs), and the implementation of a testing program for all RPBPs and DCVAs.